 Cllr Bray informed the Committee that Martyn Turner from SW Rail was waiting on budgets and approvals which will not be until Feb 26th 2026

-15.
+15. Nul

 16. To Discuss the Safety, or Otherwise of the Asphalt Path Running Alongside the Firs Verge & Agree Appropriate Actions